NautilusTrader

 Features

-• Flexible: OS independent, runs on Linux, macOS, Windows.
-Deploy using Docker
+• Portable: OS independent, runs on Linux, macOS, and Windows.
+Deploy using Docker.

-• Integrated: Modular adapters mean any REST, WebSocket, or FIX API can be integrated
+• Flexible: Modular adapters mean any REST API or WebSocket stream can be integrated.

-• Advanced: Time in force IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE, advanced order types and conditional triggers.
+• Advanced: Time in force IOC, FOK, GTC, GTD, DAY, AT_THE_OPEN, AT_THE_CLOSE, advanced order types and conditional triggers.
 Execution instructions post-only, reduce-only, and icebergs.
-Contingency order lists including OCO, OTO
+Contingency orders including OCO, OUO, OTO.

-• Multi-venue: Multiple venue capabilities facilitate market making and statistical arbitrage strategies
+• Multi-venue: Multiple venue capabilities support market-making and statistical arbitrage strategies.

 Why NautilusTrader?

-• Reduced operational risk: Risk management functionality, logical correctness and type safety
+• Reduced operational risk: Enhanced risk management functionality, logical accuracy, and type safety.

 Use cases